andrewtheguy/playsoundrs/README.md

 - Often preferred for sleep
 - Similar to the sound of rain or wind

+### Brown Noise
+Random noise with emphasis on even lower frequencies (1/f² noise).
+Compared to pink noise:
+- Smoother and deeper sound
+- Often described as similar to a rolling thunder or deep ocean waves
+- Excellent for deep focus and meditation
+- Created using a two-stage leaky integrator algorithm for authentic 1/f² spectrum

 ## Configuration

 To change the sine wave frequency, modify the `FREQUENCY_HZ` constant in `src/main.rs`: